 Source: Sounding Board Newsletter Vol 14 - Jan.
 2003

-Orders for the Martin Carthy 000-18MC Signature Edition will be accepted up until April 16, 2003, after which the size of the editions and the names of participating dealers will be posted on the Martin Web site at: http://www.martinguitar.com.
+Only 200 combined orders will be accepted for the MTV-2 and MTV-2G models.
+After April 16, 2003, the names of participating authorized Martin dealers will be posted on the Martin Web site.